Blues boss Enzo Maresca concerned as Atalanta fight back to beat Chelsea 2-1

 Chelsea manager Enzo Maresca after the match.

-BERGAMO – Enzo Maresca admitted he was “worried” by Chelsea’s slump after Atalanta’s 2-1 victory in the Champions League extended the Blues’ winless run to four matches on Tuesday.
+Enzo Maresca admitted he was “worried” by Chelsea’s slump after Atalanta’s 2-1 victory in the Champions League on Dec 9 extended the Blues’ winless run to four matches.

 Joao Pedro’s first-ever Champions League goal put the Blues ahead in the first half in Bergamo.

-But Maresca’s men lost their momentum after the interval and former West Ham striker Gianluca Scamacca grabbed the equaliser before Charles De Ketelaere, who provided the assist for Atalanta’s leveller, capped his influential display with the late winner.
+But Maresca’s men lost their momentum after the interval and former West Ham United striker Gianluca Scamacca grabbed the equaliser before Charles de Ketelaere, who provided the assist for Atalanta’s leveller, capped off his influential display with the late winner.

-Chelsea found it impossible to subdue Belgium forward De Ketelaere, who has six goals and seven assists in his last 12 Champions League appearances.
+Chelsea found it impossible to subdue Belgium attacker de Ketelaere, who has six goals and seven assists in his last 12 Champions League appearances.

-Since their memorable 3-0 win over Barcelona in the Champions League on November 25, the Blues have gone four matches without a victory in all competitions.
+Since their memorable 3-0 win over Barcelona in the Champions League on Nov 25, the Blues have lost two and drawn two of their next four matches.

-Maresca’s 11th-placed side have 10 points from six league phase games and their bid for a top-eight finish – which guarantees automatic qualification for the last 16 – is now on a knife-edge.
+Maresca’s side have 10 points from six league phase games and their bid for a top-eight finish – which guarantees automatic qualification for the last 16 – is now on a knife-edge.
+They sit 11th ahead of the Dec 11 round of matches.

 “I am always worried.
 Two points in four games is not what we expect and we have to do better,” Maresca said.
 “First half we were winning, we were good and controlling the game.
 After we conceded the first goal, we lost control a little bit of the game.

-Maresca made five changes from Saturday’s 0-0 draw at Bournemouth in the Premier League, with Cole Palmer rested after his return last weekend from a two-month injury absence.
+Maresca made five changes from the 0-0 English Premier League draw at Bournemouth on Dec 6, with Cole Palmer rested after his return last weekend from a two-month injury absence.

-There was no place for Chelsea’s emerging teenage star Estevao, who has three Champions League goals this season and starred against Barcelona.
+There was no place for Chelsea’s emerging teenage star Estevao Willian, who has three Champions League goals this season and starred against Barcelona.

-It was only his third goal for Chelsea in his last 16 games in all competitions.
+It was only his third goal for the Blues in his last 16 games in all competitions.

 James should have doubled Chelsea’s lead when he smashed just wide from the edge of the area early in the second half.
 It was a crucial miss and Scamacca made James pay as Atalanta drew level in the 55th minute.